miskhill/Project1/README.md

 ## Features:

 -   Connect 4 original style
 -   Timeout functions utilised for game end situations
 -   CSS transitions for a more engaging browser experience
 -   Updated score
 -   Auto colour change each game
-- Media queries for Safari browser and mobile size

 ## Game Architecture and Challenges

 Connect 4 is a game where players attempt to make a line of four pieces in a 7 x 6 grid.
 Players can drop their pieces into columns, so that their piece rests in the lowest available space in that column.